HueCodes/HueCodes.github.io/README.md

 ## About me
 Math/CS Student.
 I like solving challenging problems and working with smart people.

-## why you should hire me as a backend engineer
+## Why you should hire me as a backend engineer
 - DB
 - ﻿﻿System Design
 - ﻿﻿Algorithms